Social Media Technology & Learning

 In March 2011, Frontier Communications partnered with the World Wide Workshop to expand the deployment of the Globaloria network throughout West Virginia.
 The aim is to connect schools in rural communities to broadband learning and empower youth with the digital literacies in civics and STEM and 21st-century skills needed for success.
 Frontier Communications, with about 14,800 employees nationally, provides High-Speed Internet, wireless Internet data access, data security solutions and advanced business communications for medium and large businesses in 27 states.
 Frontier is committed to networked learning for public education in rural communities.

-In October 2010, the ESA Foundation partnered with the World Wide Workshop Foundation to support scaling the integration of Globaloria in schools across West Virginia, pledging to support the program in 2011.
+In October 2010, the ESA Foundation partnered with the World Wide Workshop to support scaling the integration of Globaloria in schools across West Virginia, pledging to support the program in 2011.
 Their support also facilitates the expansion of the annual Globaloria STEM Game Design Competition, and the launch of the Globaloria Inspiration Awards for outstanding schools and counties.
 The ESA Foundation was created by the American entertainment software industry to provide opportunities that can make a difference in the lives of America’s youth.
 The Foundation is fully supported by proceeds from their limited edition charity game pack’s sales and "Nite to Unite for Kids," its annual fund-raiser.

 In 2011, Adobe partnered with the World Wide Workshop to help provide youth with access to the tools and opportunities needed for success in today's digital world.
 Adobe supports the efforts of the World Wide Workshop through donations of Adobe® Flash® Professional CS5.5, used exclusively by the program to build games; underwriting software costs; and raising awareness about the Globaloria Social Network for game design.
 Beyond its work with the World Wide Workshop, Adobe offers teachers and administrators integrated software, curriculums, and instructional resources as well as certification options and professional development tools designed to promote digital literacy and teach essential career skills.